zcq100/tesla-apiscraper/README.md

 docker-compose up -d
 ```

-## HASS.IO Influxin DB Settings
+## HASS.IO InfluxDB Settings

-In HASS.IO, open the InfluxDB webadmin and create a databse named tesla.
-Conigure user and password.
+In HASS.IO, open the InfluxDB webadmin and create a database named tesla.
+Configure a user and password.
+Grant the user correct access.
 Open config.py in the tesla-apiscraper folder and enter the details in the configuration file.

 ## HASS.IO Grafana Plugin Settings

-In the Grafansa Plug in Config, make sure the followugin Grafan plugins are loaded:
+In the Grafansa Plugin Config, make sure the followugin Grafan plugins are loaded:

 ```{
   "ssl": true,